-During the year ended December 31, 2022, two contributors accounted for 32% and 29% of contributions of financial assets and grants, respectively.
+During the year ended December 31, 2023, one contributor accounted for 11% of contributions of financial assets and grants and one service provider accounted for 99% of contributions of nonfinancial assets, respectively.

-During the year ended December 31, 2022, two service providers accounted for 58% and 41% of contributions of nonfinancial assets, respectively.
+During the year ended December 31, 2022, two contributors accounted for 61% of contributions of financial assets and grants and two service providers accounted for 99% of contributions of nonfinancial assets, respectively.